 Designing the Nature Park: meet the education settings who piloted the programme

-39 schools from across the North West and West Midlands took part in a pilot scheme of the National Education Nature Park
+39 schools from across the North West and West Midlands took part in the pilot scheme of the National Education Nature Park

 The National Education Nature Park has been tested by 3025 young people and 116 teachers in England.
 Between March and July 2023, 39 Early Years settings and schools from the North West and West Midlands were involved in the pilot scheme and helped shape the activities that form the Nature Park programme.
 Feedback from the young people and teachers involved has directly shaped the design of the Nature Park and the Nature Park team are extremely grateful to everyone who was involved in the testing.
 The feedback has been invaluable in designing a flexible programme that can be used in a multitude of ways across a range of different education settings.